 1991 – Brazilian forward Roberto Firmino was born in Maceió.
-He signed from TSG 1899 Hoffenheim for an initial £21m in July 2015, so scoring 69 goals in 202 outings, and helping us to claim the UEFA Champions League in Madrid last June.
+He signed from TSG 1899 Hoffenheim for an initial £21m in July 2015, so scoring 78 goals in 248 outings, and helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup and UEFA Super Cup.

 1992 – Alisson Becker was born in Novo Hamburgo.
-He joined from Roma for £m, a short-lived word record fee for a goalkeeper.
-He has so far kept 27 clean sheets in 53 appearances, also securing a Champions League winner’s medal.
+He joined from Roma for an initial £56m, a short-lived word record fee for a goalkeeper.
+He has so far kept 43 clean sheets in 92 appearances, securing winner’s medals for the Premier League, UEFA Champions League and FIFA Club World Cup.

 Farewell to Shanks